Course Outline

 Format:

 In groups, students are to create a PPT presentation with narration which summarises their collective comprehension of counselling modalities (PCT, Strength-based, CBT, Group, others) and their application to various populations (adults, children & Youth, diverse) or issues (e.g., addictions).
-They then complete this presentation with each summarising their own emerging counselling identity, as well as their own emerging integrative practice, supported by literature.
+They then complete this presentation with each member summarising their own emerging counselling identity, as well as their own emerging integrative practice, supported by literature.

 The finished presentation is downloaded as an MP4 file for submission via submission link online.